Bethune-Cookman grads boo Betsy DeVos at commencement

 Short notice?

-Students and alumni have reserved plenty of their angst for Jackson and other members of the school's leadership.
+Students and alumni reserved plenty of their angst for Jackson and other members of the school's leadership.
 They question why they didn't learn DeVos would be the speaker until final exams were already underway, giving them little time to issue feedback.

 Whitehead, the petition organizer, said the school's founder "would not be pleased with (DeVos) being the commencement speaker" and would've demanded that the education chief have a real conversation with pupils -- about public education, charter schools and other issues -- before allowing her to address the student body.